 In the novella, she “took a long, level aim on the sergeant.
 Then she fired.”
 This makes more sense, as in both the film and novella there is a tender domestic scene between Alice and Barton in the moments before, and Alice tries to save him by sending him out to hide in the larder.
 It’s implied she shoots Barton in error, although because the two men are handcuffed he may have simply staggered forward.
 Unlike the film, she shoots the sergeant when she fires again.
 “The sound of shots hit the hillside, ricocheted back, and seemed finally to create, as when she had shot the hare, a triple echo.”

-So no, the Triple Echo is not a particularly happy story to be naming this web site after.
+So no, the Triple Echo is not a particularly happy story.
 However, while watching the film it occurred to me there could have been a happier ending.
 At one point, Kath, delighted that she was able to pass as a woman after her first encounter with the soldiers, suggests to Alice that she can now go to the village with Alice and live openly as her sister, a suggestion Alice quashes without consideration.
 Throughout the book there are repeated references to Alice trying to shut out the war and the world outside, trying to create a cocoon around herself and Kath, but she creates a trap for them instead.
 Alice loves Kath, however, and had she been able to overcome her possessiveness and her own fears she may have realized that Kath’s release from confinement would have also released the tension in their relationship and allowed both of them to live as they desired.
 Despite its unhappy ending, there are positive lessons to be taken from the story.